 Earn Elite Status with a Hotel Brand

-By earning elite status with a hotel brand, you can enjoy a variety of benefits that will help you avoid paying resort fees.
-For example, Hyatt provides a variety of services and amenities to its guests, which can make your stay more enjoyable.
+By earning elite status with a hotel brand, you can enjoy various benefits that will help you avoid paying resort fees.
+For example, Hyatt provides multiple services and amenities to its guests, which can make your stay more enjoyable.

-Additionally, by being an elite member, you may be eligible for special rates or discounts on room rates.
-So, if you’re looking to avoid paying resort fees, it’s a good idea to become an elite member with a hotel brand.
+Additionally, you may be eligible for special rates or discounts on room rates by being an elite member.
+So, if you’re looking to avoid paying resort fees, it’s a good idea to become an elite member of a hotel brand.

 Hotel Brands Policies on Resort or Hotel Fees

 Unfortunately, from our experience, Wyndham aims to keep its hotel charges undercover.
-As soon as your reservation is completed, the resort fee is automatically applied, and there is no way to avoid it.
+Once your reservation is completed, the resort fee is automatically applied, and there is no way to avoid it.

 Before you book a Marriott hotel, make sure to verify the resort fees.
 Pay close attention to the language of the fee disclosure.
-If you are charged each day, the flat rate is generally the per-person rate is based on your room charge.
+If you are charged daily, the flat rate is generally the per-person rate based on your room charge.

 When guests decide on the room type, they will learn if they have to pay resort fees.
 The price is only revealed after clicking on each room.

-The hidden charges on the IHGs website are exorbitant, and they aren’t even mentioned until after your reservation.
+The hidden charges on the IHGs website are excessive and aren’t even mentioned until after your reservation.
 Be wary of any fees that appear to be harmless.

 The cost of the Hyatt resort is not mentioned until after you have made your reservation.